Tawxyn/3D-Cluster-Visualizer/README.md

 pip install matplotlib
 ```

+## Use Cases
+When using the tool to test cluster amounts and data points per cluster, make sure to use reasonable upper and lower cluster centers.
+As you increase the lower and
+upper limits of clustering from centers of eachother the faster K-Means is able to determine the clusters.

 ## Credit:
 The project scope increased, and I was inspired to add a built-from-scratch K-Means clustering algorithm, thanks to the YouTube channel Dataquest.
 Please check them out for an in-depth and well-explained breakdown of how the K-Means algorithm works.